-In addition to a non-medical mask, those providing health or education services that require being in close proximity to a student should follow their standard risk assessment methods to determine what PPE is needed for general communicable disease prevention in accordance with routine practices.
+In addition to non-medical mask, those providing health or education services that require being in close proximity to student should follow their standard risk assessment methods to determine if additional PPE is required, in accordance with routine practices.

-Schools will have non-medical masks and face shields available for staff.
+Schools will have non-medical masks and face shield available for staff.

-For more information, including exceptions to mask requirements for staff and students, see the Personal Protective Equipment section.
+For more information, including exceptions to mask requirements for staff and students, see the Personal Protection Equipment (PPE) section.